Elizabeth Kitson

-Elizabeth, Lady K(i|y)tson born Lady Elizabeth Cornwallis (1546/7 – 2 August 1628) was an English music patron.
+Elizabeth, Lady Kitson (born 1546 or 1547; died 2 August 1628) was an English music patron.
 She came from East Anglia and married the owner of Hengrave Hall in Suffolk.
 The Kitsons also had a London house.
 They gave permanent employment to musicians.

 Life

 Elizabeth Cornwallis was born in 1546 or 1547.
 Her parents were Thomas Cornwallis and Anne Jerningham.
 Her brothers were the diplomat Sir Charles Cornwallis and the politician Sir William Cornwallis and she had three sisters.
 Elizabeth received the training necessary to be the household manager of a rich family.